Swuib/Alyra-03-Voting-Dapp/README.md

 ## Notes :

 For this exercise, I bet on your contract 'voting.sol' that I slightly modified by adding the function 'resetDataVote'.
 I let you discover the video for the final rendering, and if you wish it to make a turn, on the deployed version.

+After recording the video I added a filter according to the network on which they are located to limit access to the Göerli network

 ---